billygphillips/cefr-graded-reader/README.md

 Built the CEFR classifier in a single session.
 Started with Naive Bayes and Logistic Regression on hand-crafted features, then moved to TF-IDF representations.
 The Calibrated Linear SVC with dual TF-IDF (word-level and character-level n-grams) reached 69% macro-F1, the best of all architectures tested.
 Added 14 hand-crafted linguistic features as a diagnostic layer and computed reference bands (IQR per level per feature) from the training corpus.

-The first pipeline integration test revealed the domain mismatch immediately: A2 prose that read correctly to a human was classified as B1.
+The first pipeline integration test revealed a gap between the classifier's predictions and the target level.
+Initially attributed entirely to domain mismatch, later review suggested the classifier was partially right --- the A2-targeted prose often sat in the A2/B1 border zone.

 ### Phase 3: Pipeline integration (Sessions 5--8, March 31--April 1)